Vai Price Reaches $1.00 on Exchanges (VAI)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Vai launched on November 16th, 2020.
-Vai’s total supply is 5,350,162 tokens.
+Vai was first traded on November 16th, 2020.
+Vai’s total supply is 5,647,367 tokens.
+Vai’s official Twitter account is @venusprotocol and its Facebook page is accessible here.
 The official message board for Vai is medium.com/venusprotocol.
 The Reddit community for Vai is https://reddit.com/r/venusprotocol and the currency’s Github account can be viewed here.
-The official website for Vai is venus.io.
-Vai’s official Twitter account is @venusprotocol and its Facebook page is accessible here.
+Vai’s official website is venus.io.

 The Venus Protocol will enable users to mint VAI (VAI), a synthetic stablecoin based on the price of $1 USD, by using the vTokens from the underlying collateral that they have previously supplied to the protocol.
 Users can borrow up to 50% of the remaining collateral value they have on the protocol from their vTokens to mint VAI.”

-It is usually not presently possible to buy alternative cryptocurrencies such as Vai directly using US dollars.
-Investors seeking to trade Vai should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Vai using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Vai directly using U.S. dollars.
+Investors seeking to trade Vai should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Vai using one of the aforementioned exchanges.

 Receive News & Updates for Vai Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Vai and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.